Flaxseed: Determination of dockage

 - Material removed by Cleaning for grade improvement

-Primary samples are commercially clean when the net dockage does not exceed 2.5% of the sample weight.
-Commercially clean primary samples can have up to 0.5% for broken and reasonably sound flaxseed deducted from the gross weight of the dockage.
+Samples exiting primary elevators are commercially clean when the net dockage does not exceed 2.5% of the sample weight.
+Commercially clean samples exiting primary elevators can have up to 0.5% for broken and reasonably sound flaxseed deducted from the gross weight of the dockage.
+There is no deduction applicable to producer deliveries or submitted samples.

-In not commercially clean primary samples there is no allowance for broken and reasonably sound flaxseed.
+In not commercially clean samples exiting primary elevators there is no allowance for broken and reasonably sound flaxseed.

 In sample grades, inseparable admixture is not added to dockage.
 Where the inseparable material exceeds 2.0% of the sample by weight, the admixture becomes a reason for the sample grade and is recorded in remarks.